leon4rd/test/README.md

-## I considered building the patio by myself.
-But I didn't have the stones.
+## Why couldn't the lifeguard save the hippie?
+He was too far out, man.